Call for Papers: 2017 CUBASGA Conference

 Organized in 1998, the purpose of the University of Colorado, Boulder Asian Studies Graduate Association (CUBASGA) Conference is to provide a forum for graduate students to present their research from a variety of disciplines in the Humanities that pertains to East Asian studies.
 The conference is an excellent opportunity to meet and exchange with CU Boulder academics as well as professors and students visiting from other universities.
 Past keynote speakers have included: Professors Ding Xiang Warner (Cornell), Michael Emmerich (UCLA), William Boltz (UW Seattle), Atsuko Ueda (Princeton), Michael Puett (Harvard), Joe Cutter (ASU), Michael Nylan (Berkeley), Martin Kern (Princeton), Donald Harper (Chicago), Richard von Glahn (UCLA), Stephen Bokenkamp (ASU), Ted Fowler (UC-Irvine), Peter Hays Gries (Oklahoma), Jane-Marie Law (Cornell), Marcia Yonemoto (CU-Boulder), and so forth.

-This year’s conference will include two keynote presentations, one by Professor Ronald Egan of Stanford University, and the other by Professor Adam Kern of University of Wisconsin-Madison.
-In addition to their presentations, both keynote speakers as well as University of Colorado faculty will be on hand to provide feedback to presenters throughout the conference.
-Beyond exploring various topics in Asian Studies, our conferences have always focused on professional development for graduate students interested in presenting papers and becoming involved in academic networks with others in the field.
+The conference will include keynote addresses from Professor Wai-yee Li of Harvard University and Professor Michele Mason of the University of Maryland.
+Keynote speakers and University of Colorado faculty will also be on hand to provide feedback to presenters throughout the conference.
+In addition to exploring topics in Asian Studies, our conferences have always focused on professional development for graduate students by providing them the opportunity to improve their presentation skills and develop their academic networks.

 With best regards,